Dave Revsine: Big Ten Network

 Currently, Revsine hosts Big Ten Tonight and Big Ten Football Saturday on the Big Ten Network as well as the NFL Mobile Gamecenter on Sprint Exclusive Entertainment.
 Revsine is also the author of the Numbers blog on BigTenNetwork.com and is featured on Comcast.net College Hoopla at win.comcast.net.

+In 2025, Revsine was named one of the most impactful sports TV studio hosts of the 21st Century by The New York Times.

 Author

 In 2014, Revsine's first book, "The Opening Kickoff: The Tumultuous Birth of a Football Nation", was released.
-It has received widespread critical acclaim, and made both The New York Times and Boston Globe Best-Seller lists.
+It made both The New York Times and Boston Globe Best-Seller lists.